Ryskas/Rediscovering-the-Higgs-Boson/README.md

 - `HyyAnalysis_with_extensions.ipynb`: Main analysis notebook with baseline and extended selections, plotting, and fit results.
 - `download_atlas_files.py`: Script to download ATLAS files to a local cache directory using atlasopenmagic.
 The `atlas_cache/` is the output directory for downloaded ATLAS data files.
-- `requirements_download.txt`: Python requirements for the download script.
+- `requirements.txt`: Python requirements for the download script.

 ## How to Run